Eduardo De Filippo: Personal life and death

-He was married three times.
+De Filippo was married three times.
 His first wife was Dorothy Pennington, they married in 1928 and separated after a few months.
-In 1954 he married the actress Thea Prandi, with whom De Filippo already had two children: Luisa "Luisella" and Luca.
+In 1954, he married the actress Thea Prandi, with whom he already had two children: Luisa "Luisella" and Luca.
 Luisella played in her father's theatre and showed remarkable talent.
 The couple separated in 1959.
 In early 1960, on Christmas holidays Luisella, stayed with her mother and brother at the Savoia-Belvedere hotel near Rome.
 On 5 January 1960, she suddenly lost consciousness while playing and died suddenly from a cerebral haemorrhage.
 De Filippo was at the rehearsal when he got the news, he never fully recovered.
 Luisella was buried at Verano cemetery.
 Thea Prandi died in 1961 from a tumour.
-In 1963 he lost Titina, she died from a long illness.

 On 4 February 1977, he married writer and playwright Isabella Quarantotti.
-The actress Angelica Ippolito is his step-daughter, born to Isabella Quarantotti and her first husband, the scientist Felice Ippolito.
+The actress Angelica Ippolito is his step-daughter, born to Quarantotti and her first husband, scientist Felice Ippolito.

-In 1979, Peppino died.
-Eduardo De Filippo died of kidney failure on 31 October 1984, in Rome, at the age of 84.
+In 1963, De Filippo lost his sister Titina after a long illness.
+In 1980, his brother Peppino died.
+Eduardo died of kidney failure on 31 October 1984, in Rome, at the age of 84.
 His artistic legacy was inherited by his son Luca.